 - Make the filling.
 Peel and cut the peaches into chunks.
 Combine the peach chunks, brown sugar, flour, lemon juice, and cinnamon together.

 - Roll out the pie dough.
 Roll out one disc of chilled pie dough until you have a circle 12 inches in diameter.
-Gently place the dough into a 9×2 inch pie dish.
+Gently place the dough into a 9-inch pie dish and crimp or flute the pie crust edges.

 - Bake.
 Bake for about 50-55 minutes total, until peach juices are bubbling on the sides and the top is lightly browned.
 After the first 20 minutes of bake time, I like to place a pie crust shield on top of the pie to prevent the edges from browning too quickly.